 - Software and computer systems

 Who Can Be Sued?

-Aviation and aerospace accidents are complex and require a long time investigation.
+Aviation and aerospace accidents are complex and require a long time of investigating.
 The liability of the parties depends on the accident's causes.
 As a plaintiff, you must prove the defendant's negligence in performing his obligations.
 Among the parties that can be held accountable are: